Find Grad Schools

 10 Yearly Graduations

 The most popular school in the United States for apparel and textiles students seekinga master's degree is University of North Carolina at Greensboro.
 Each year, around 19,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $4,422 per year, while in-state graduate students, on average, pay $5,375 per year.
+The average in-state tuition for full-time undergraduates is $4,422 per year, while in-state graduate students, on average, pay $5,219 per year.
 During the most recent year for which we have data, 10 people received their master's degree in apparel and textiles from UNC Greensboro.
-About 92% of this group were women, and 58% were students from an underrepresented racial-ethnic group.
+Around 43% of these students were from an underrepresented racial-ethnic group, and 79% were women.

 #2